 Biodiversity refers to the diversity and richness of living nature, i.e. organisms and biological systems.
-Biodiversity occurs at the genetic, species and ecosystem levels.
+Biodiversity occurs at the genetic, species, and ecosystem levels.

-Biodiversity matters profoundly to humans through its effect on ecosystem services vital to life, such as food, clean water, air and other natural products.
-Biodiversity has also an intrinsic value.[/su_spoiler]
+Biodiversity matters profoundly to humans through its effect on ecosystem services vital to life, such as food, clean water, air, and other natural products.
+Biodiversity also has an intrinsic value.[/su_spoiler]

 Climate Change is Linked to other Environmental Issues

 Environmental problems form a complex web.
-Climate change is closely linked to many other environmental issues with multiple and complex interdependencies and feedback cycles.
+Climate change is closely linked to many other environmental issues with multiple and complex inter-dependencies and feedback cycles.
 The most significant issue is the decrease of biodiversity, which is connected to habitat fragmentation and deforestation.